-The revolving loan facility decreased by \$71.3 million, compared to increasing by \$21.5 million in the same period in 2019.
-The significant year-over-year increase in net repayments to the revolving loan facility is a result of the previously discussed reduction in non-cash working capital levels during 2020 in response to the Pandemic.
-The Company was not in breach of any of its lending covenants during the nine months ended September 30, 2020.
+The revolving loan facility decreased by \$83.1 million compared to an increase of \$29.6 million in 2019.
+The significant year-over-year increase in net repayments to the revolving loan facility is a result of the previously discussed increased earnings and reduction in non-cash working capital levels during 2020 in response to the Pandemic.